Vandivier/afterecon/content/2014-07-26-uniting-the-austrians-and-the-neoclassicals.md

 ---
-title: Uniting the Austrians and the Neoclassicals
+title: "Uniting the Austrians and the Neoclassicals"
 date: 2014-07-26 18:04:28
 author: John Vandivier
 ---